We recycle fishing nets into engineering grade filament for 3D printing

-Fishy Filaments™ doesn’t pretend to address all these issues.
-Our aim is to provide a win-win solution to fishing communities by taking end-of-life fishing gear and plastics caught during normal fishing activities and transforming them into commercially viable products that have the potential for a multitude of uses.
+Fishy Filaments™ aims to provide a win-win solution to fishing communities by taking end-of-life fishing gear and transforming it into commercially viable products that have the potential for a multitude of uses.

 High Quality 3D Printer Filament Made From 100% Recycled Marine Nylon™